Spencer0013/Financial-Retrieval-Augmented-Generation/README.md

   ```
 - Compute dense embeddings with `sentence-transformers/all-MiniLM-L6-v2`
 - Upsert **both** dense and sparse vectors into the Pinecone index along with metadata

->  After you upsert once, your vectors live in Pinecone permanently.
-> You do **not** need to re-upsert unless you add new data.
-> Keep the `bm25_values.json` file — it’s required at query time to encode new user queries into sparse form.

 ---